SenayYakut/Microsoft-LEAP-C-14-Sunnyvale-CA-Technical-Interview-prep-for-Software-Development-track./README.md

 5. Given an array of integers, return the first two integers that add up to 10.
 6. Construct a method using data structures,
 7. determine if a string was an anagram) and discuss the Big O notation of various approaches.
-8. if you had given a chance what Microsoft product you would be improving ang how?
+8. if they gave you a chance what Microsoft product you would be improving ang how?